 - Plants or any other live material that could move or make noise during the interview

-Nowadays it’s easy to change your background with Skype and Zoom but also don’t go overboard by selecting something distracting or worse, unprofessional.
+Nowadays it’s easy to change your background with Google Meet and Zoom, but don’t go overboard by selecting something distracting :)

 Be comfortable but professional.